By Ken Zurski

 In April of 1945, less than three months after being sworn in for the fourth time, Roosevelt died.

 The president’s death took most Americans by surprise.
-That’s because shortly after being reelected, McIntire went public again and helped quell fears by proclaiming FDR was fine.
+That’s because shortly after Roosevelt was reelected, McIntire went public again and helped quell the public fears by proclaiming FDR was fine.
+Anything worse, he implied, would be unexpected.

 “Roosevelt Dies.
-Death Unexpected,” headlines blared echoing McIntire’s comments.
+Death Unexpected,” the headlines blared, echoing McIntire’s sentiments.

-As soon as Vice President Harry Truman was sworn in, questions were asked: Why didn’t the voting public know the truth about Roosevelt’s health?
+But an inquiring press wanted to know.
+As soon as Vice President Harry Truman was sworn in, questions were asked: How sick was the president?
+And if so, why didn’t the voting public know the truth about Roosevelt’s health?

 In hindsight, Lahey’s report seemed to be the most truthful and forewarning.
 But information between a doctor and client is private.
 The White House only asked Lehay to consult the president.
 Whether the details were released was up to Roosevelt and his staff.
 Lehay himself could have spoke up, but chose to remain silent and honor the patient-doctor confidentiality agreement.